MarcusMedina/TypedMath/ReadMe.md

 ```C#
 using MarcusMedinaPro.TypedMath.DoubleExtension; // Double
 ```
 Compares the current double to a value of almost any type.
+Greater than and Less than works fine, but I don't recommend using IsEqual between different types of numbers like ints and doubles.
+That is just silly.

 ```C#
     // bool GreaterThan(...);